-To work with physically-based lighting and Materials, you need to set up the Scene exposure correctly.
-The High Definition Render Pipeline (HDRP) includes several methods for calculating exposure to suit most use cases.
+To work with physically based lighting and Materials, you need to set up the Scene exposure correctly.
+The High Definition Render Pipeline (HDRP) includes several methods for calculating exposure to suit most situations.
 HDRP expresses all exposure values that it uses in EV100.

 - In the Scene or Hierarchy view, select a GameObject that contains a Volume component to view it in the Inspector.

 - In the Inspector, go to Add Override and select Exposure.

 HDRP applies Exposure correction to any Camera this Volume affects.